Calculates how often

 Accumulate accuracy statistics.

-predictions should have the same shape and type.
+predictions should have the same shape except the

-predictions: Tensor with the predicted label for each example.
+predictions: Tensor with the logits or probabilities for each example.

 weights: Optional weighting of each example.
 Defaults to 1.